codingfunz/invoicing/README.md

 * Data is saved as .json files
 * Uses a simple login for administration.
 Can be developed for greater security if needed.
 The default password is `admin_config` and is stored in the file named **admin**
 * Form fields are **not sanitized**.
 Add security processes as needed
-* If the MailJet SMTP tool will be used, the file named **vendor.zip** must be extracted to enable the dependent libraries
+* If the MailJet SMTP tool will be used, the file named **vendor.zip** must be extracted to enable the dependent libraries.
+Requires a free account with mailjet.com

 ### Front Invoice View
 ![invoice](https://github.com/user-attachments/assets/51245806-a081-4c7e-b54f-8dba72a94242)